 Parkinson’s disease is a neurological movement disorder that changes and often progresses the longer someone has it.
-There are several ways to assess and monitor disease progression of PD.
+There are several ways to assess and monitor disease progression of Parkinson’s.
 One of those ways is to understand the five stages of Parkinson’s.

-It is important to note that everyone with PD experiences their own unique symptoms and disease progression.
+It is important to note that everyone with Parkinson’s experiences their own unique symptoms and disease progression.
 No two people will have the same Parkinson’s journey.
 A person can develop advanced Parkinson’s disease after many years, or they may experience a faster disease progression.

 The Parkinson’s staging system is based on the Hoehn and Yahr scale introduced in 1967.
 The Hoehn and Yahr system focuses on disability caused by motor symptoms such as bradykinesia (slowed movements), tremor, and loss of balance.
 Neurologists use the scale to track motor (movement) symptoms and also monitor disease progress.

 As each stage number increases, this generally accounts for more impairment, along with increased difficulty with daily activities.

 During this early stage of Parkinson’s disease, people show mild symptoms that usually do not get in the way of their daily routines.
 Tremor, stiffness, and bradykinesia happen on only one side of the body.